tmachyta/WodJava/README.md

 # ✈🏃🏻‍♂️🏃🏻‍♂️WODWarrior✈🏃🏻‍♂️🏃🏻‍♂️

 # Project Description:
-WODWarrior is an intuitive iOS application using Swift Data designed to help fitness enthusiasts achieve their goals with personalized gym training programs/crossfit training programs.
+WODWarrior is a CrossFit training application designed to help users manage and track their workouts effectively.
+The app provides a seamless user experience with a SwiftUI frontend and a robust Java, Hibernate, and Spring backend.

-Whether you're a beginner looking to get started or an experienced athlete aiming to reach new heights, WODWarrior offers a variety of training plans to suit all fitness levels and objectives.
+For user support, WODWarrior features an integrated Telegram bot, allowing quick assistance and interaction.
+Additionally, Stripe API is implemented to handle subscriptions and payments securely.

 ## Setup